tzlilsep/tzlilsep/README.md

 Computer Science B.Sc. graduate with a passion for coding and developing software solutions.
 Throughout my degree and up to today, I have worked with modern, industry-relevant technologies and learned many tools independently.

-Over the years, I have gained important personal qualities:
+Over the years, I have gained valuable personal qualities:
 - During my military service I led a team of technicians, trained operators, and resolved complex issues under tight deadlines and high responsibility.
 - Relocated independently to the Netherlands for a year, worked in a fast-paced international environment, operated fully in English, and developed strong adaptability and interpersonal communication skills.
 - Grew up in a kibbutz, developed independence and a strong work ethic from a young age.